digiampietro/hacktivity-2019-samd-firmware-unofficial/README.md

 The firmware allows for connecting to the serial port of the ESP32 at 115200 baud and can be used with the Arduino IDE to program the ESP32.

-To do so it is needed to manually select the ESP32 in the Arduine IDE:
+To do so it is needed to manually select the ESP32 in the Arduino IDE:
 "Tools -> Board -> ESP32 Arduino -> ESP32 Dev Module".

 If the "ESP32 Arduino" menu item is not available you have to install support for ESP32 based boards using the Board Manager.

-The ESP32 can access the touch buttons, LEDs, speaker and battery voltage readings over I2C.
+The ESP32 can access the touch buttons, LEDs, speaker, and battery voltage readings over I2C.

 # The I2C protocol